twagar95/book/hackathons/tinker/report.md

 ## Recommendation

 We recommended SVG because it is a lightweight way to bring visualization of data to our git book.
-It is easily implemented into the markdown files and has concise and clear syntax, basically HTML.
+It is easily implemented into the markdown files and has concise and clear syntax, essentially HTML.